Arthil/Dawn-of-Thunder-/README.md

 ---Mine increases iron income (can only be built in mountains)

----Farm increases food income (can only be built in an open area
+---Farm increases food income (can only be built in an open area)

 ---Lumbermill increases wood income (can only be built in a forest)

----Market increases gold income (can only be built in an open area).
+---Market increases gold income (can only be built in an open area)

 In addition to the commercial buildings the player is also able to build a barracks (for training troops) and capital buildings (a player may only construct other buildings near these structures).